iiridescent/problem-sets/README.md

 ## Threading issues

 For now, run the Flask server with `--without-threads`.
 I'm looking into ways to allow threaded Flask requests without SQLAlchemy locking the SQLite database.
-I don't want to use Flask-SQLAlchemy because it requires the server API logic to manage the SQLAlchemy session, which prevents me from building the Flask API on top of an abstract library model.
+I don't want to use Flask-SQLAlchemy because it requires the server API logic to manage the SQLAlchemy session, which prevents me from building the Flask API on top of an abstract data interface.